[hpc-announce] [Call for Papers] INDIS 2020 Special Journal Issue - Submissions due March 31, 2021

 - Cross-layer network architectures and concepts

 Accepted papers will be published in Cluster Computing: The Journal of Networks, Software Tools and Applications.
-Please follow the submission guidelines for Cluster Computing when preparing your manuscript for the INDIS 2020 special issue: https://www.springer.com/journal/10586/submission-guidelines
+Please follow the submission guidelines for Cluster Computing (https://www.springer.com/journal/10586/submission-guidelines) when preparing your manuscript for the INDIS 2020 special issue.
+Please note that there is no page limit and that there is no fee to publish the paper, unless the authors decide to use the open access publishing service of the journal.

 Special issue papers must be submitted electronically at https://www.editorialmanager.com/clus/default.aspx and must use Springer’s LaTeX macro package (choose the formatting option “twocolumn”), which can be found here: https://www.springer.com/journal/10586/submission-guidelines.
 When starting a new submission, please select the special issue INDIS-2020 from the drop down list.